mnylen/failurous/README.md

 * [MongoDB](http://www.mongodb.org/downloads)
 * Ruby 1.8 or newer

-When you have these two installed, and MongoDB up and running, just clone this repository and hit `rails server -e production`.
+When you have these two installed, and MongoDB is up and running, just clone this repository and run `bundle install` to install the required gems.
+Then hit `rails server -e production` to start the app.
 By default the server will start in port 3000.

 ### Clients